 Step 2.
 Create A Backup Of Your WordPress Site

-It’s a good idea to make a current backup of your WordPress website before changing your theme, and there are quite a few ways to go about it.
+It’s a good idea to backup your WordPress website before changing your theme, and there are quite a few ways to go about it.
 In this post we’re going to focus on two different methods: using backup plugins, and backing up your WordPress site manually.
 Both are fairly easy processes (even for new users).

 Method 1: Using A Plugin To Backup WordPress